richmahn/en_tn/mal/front/intro.md

 #### What is the Book of Malachi about? ####

-The Book of Malachi is a collection of messages from God for the Jews who had returned from Babylon to Judah and Jerusalem.
-Although the Jews had by this time built a new temple, they were demoralized and in great need of encouragement.
-Many of them had also been unfaithful to God's law in various ways that Malachi criticized them for.
-However, Malachi also provided them with the promise that God would come and purify them so that they would worship him in sincerity and faithfulness.
+The Book of Malachi is about the prophecies that Malachi spoke the Jews who had returned from Babylon to Judah.
+At this time, the Jews were discouraged even though they had completed building a new temple.
+The wonderful thing that previous prophets had promised for Judah had not yet happened.
+And the Persian Empire still ruled over them.
+As a result, they no longer were concerned about the law or worshiping God.
+Malachi rebuked them for not trusting in Yahweh.
+But he also promised them that Yahweh would do everything that he promised to do.

 #### How should the title of this book be translated? ####